Activities for children and young people

 Location: The Garden Cinema, 39-41 Parker Street, WC2B 5PQ

-Find out more about films for the family
+Find out more about films for the family at The Garden Cinema

-Family station at the British Library
+Family Station at the British Library

 Visitors aged 6 to 16 can explore the British Museum galleries with themed backpacks filled with activities to explore different cultures, with a dedicated backpack for under 5s and resources for children aged 3 to 11 with additional sensory needs.
 Free, £10 refundable cash deposit required.